 Our guide rounded up the small group of 8-10 people on the tour and began our tour of the grounds, the history of La Cofradia, and the details of the agave azul plant and tequila.

 Tequila is only made from agave azul and within a handful of Mexican States (just like how champagne is only made in Champagne, France—even if it is the same product from elsewhere it must have a different name).

 So if it is made in Tequila but with a different type of agave, it is not tequila.

 If it is made in Oaxaca with agave azul, it is not tequila.

-In this case it would be mezcal, a liquor that is seeing a huge growth in popularity.
+In this case, it would be mezcal, a liquor that is seeing a huge surge in popularity.

-Tequila is therefor a type of mezcal, but not all mezcals are tequila.
+Tequila is, therefore, a type of mezcal, but not all mezcals are tequila.

 After the agave azul plant has matured, the jimadores will chop the fronds off, and reveal the large central core, which is called the piña.

 Entering the factory we saw the workers offloading the trucks of piña and tossing them into a large oven.

 The tour was quite hands-on—I picked up one of the piñas, they are surprisingly heavy!
 Though be sure to wash your hands as it can cause skin irritation.